 Welcome !
 I’m Steph (she/they).

 I work primarily alongside queer clients, and clients who are People of Colour, Black, Indigenous, or of mixed ancestry.
-I am currently not connecting with new clients.
-Please check back summer 2024 for possible availability!
+I am currently connecting with new clients.
+I'd love to chat with you if you're curious about working together!

 Steph BLandino, MC, RCC